PerilousBooklet/lite-xl-ide/README.md

 With such a command, `lpm` (Lite XL's own package manager') would take care of installing executable files for LSP servers, linters, formatters and IDE-related plugins.

+One thing to keep in mind though, is that, at the moment, the ideal distribution to use a Lite XL IDE manual setup on is Arch Linux (or a derivative), because all the lsp servers, linters and formatters have a correspondent arch package, either in the official repo or in the AUR.

 ## Installation

 ### Install colors and languages